kc657/JS-Intro-Objects/README.md

  Whiteboarding on your table, write what primitive type you would expect each piece of data about a person to be represented as:

 1. `name`
-1. `isGaStudent`, whether or not they are a student at GA
+1. `isStudent`, whether or not they are a student
 1. `age`
 1. `city`
 1. `state`